matrix-org/synapse/docs/usage/administration/admin_api/registration_tokens.md

 To use it, you will need to enable the `registration_requires_token` config option, and authenticate by providing an `access_token` for a server admin: see [Admin API](../../usage/administration/admin_api).
+Note that this API is still experimental; not all clients may support it yet.

 ## Registration token objects